dmltdev/dmltdev/README.md

 Welcome! 👋🏼
 I'm a Junior Frontend Developer passionate about crafting clean, efficient, and well-tested code that tackles real-world challenges head-on.
 As an INTJ-T personality type, with  analytical thinking and strategic vision, I am able to bring valuable changes and consistent results to your projects.
-You can learn more about my personality in my reviews [here](https://www.linkedin.com/in/dmytro-lutsenko-ba86a322a/).
+You can learn more about my personality in my recommendations [here](https://www.linkedin.com/in/dmytro-lutsenko-ba86a322a/).

-With expertise in JavaScript, TypeScript, Sass, and React, I'm on a mission to create impactful web experiences.
+With expertise in JavaScript, TypeScript, Sass, React, and NodeJS, I'm on a mission to create impactful web experiences.
-When it comes to coding, my approach is all about simplicity and performance.
-Drawing inspiration from Scrum, Agile, and Kanban methodologies, I prioritize tasks based on their priority and severity, ensuring that I optimize my time for the most impactful outcomes.
-You won't find me getting lost in the rabbit hole of font choices – I believe in keeping things practical and focused on delivering practical solutions.

-I am an active listener and open-minded person freely accepting any feedback.
-I am also open to new job opportunities, so you can write me on [LinkedIn](https://www.linkedin.com/in/dmytro-lutsenko-ba86a322a/) or [Telegram](https://t.me/kraddyreckle).

 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)